10 Best Historic Gardens in BritainPosted: 2010-12-06

 - Stourhead, Stourton, Wiltshire - If you love landscape gardens as I do, Stourhead is perfection.
 My top choice among historic British gardens.

-- Stowe Landscape Garden, Buckingham, Buckinghamshire - A wonderful landscape of classical temples, sinuous curving lines, and marvelous vistas
+- Stowe Landscape Garden, Buckingham, Buckinghamshire - A wonderful landscape of classical temples, sinuous curving lines, and marvellous vistas

 - Castle Howard, York, Yorkshire - Opulent, almost overwhelming classical gardens; a beautiful landscape setting off one of my favourite historic houses